Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 Thus, to the extent that development is holistic, the more complex the organism, and the more it has been elaborated over evolutionary time, the less significant further change there can be in that lineage.
 The point that adaptive change would be impossible if development were holistic has been made before.
 Lewontin, for example, has pointed out that such change requires traits to be “quasi-independent” … (Sterelny 2001).

 But there is something strange here.
-The argument starts by assuming that, in holistic organisms, the effects of a genetic change are likely to conflict with each other and be unhealthy.
+The argument starts by assuming that, in holistic organisms, the effects of a trait change are likely to conflict with each other and be unhealthy.
 In other words, the assumption is that organisms cannot function (with respect to the assembly of inheritances) integrally, coherently, and holistically.
 But if this is the starting assumption, then there is only brute assertion and no argument at all.
 The argument, such as it is, becomes possible only because of this assumption that organisms cannot really adapt in a holistic manner.
-And it overlooks what we considered earlier in the chapter — namely, the interior wisdom through which the hundreds of cell lineages in humans and other “highly evolved” organisms are, amid unfathomable complexity, orchestrated into a harmonious and intricately differentiated whole where accidents, injuries, and unexpected circumstances are commonly overcome.
+And it overlooks the interior wisdom through which all the cell lineages in humans and other multi-cellular species are, amid unfathomable complexity, orchestrated into a harmonious and intricately differentiated whole where accidents, injuries, and unexpected circumstances are commonly overcome.

 So we haven’t heard much of a case against holism — especially given how often it is admitted that we don’t presently have the tools (let alone the inclination) even to begin investigating the possiblities of holistic inheritance and evolution.
 As Lewontin himself put it: